List of 2014 FIFA World Cup controversies: Mexico vs Cameroon: Giovani's two disallowed goals

 In the Group A game between Mexico and Cameroon, Mexican midfielder Giovani dos Santos had two goals wrongly disallowed for offside in the first half.
 Replays showed that he was in line with the second to last defender for the first, while the ball came from a deliberate play by a Cameroonian player for the second.
 Following the game, which Mexico won 1–0, Amy Lawrence of The Guardian described the tournament as having "incompetent officiating", and called for FIFA president Sepp Blatter to allow team managers to challenge two decisions per match with video review, a possibility that Blatter discussed before the tournament.
 On 20 June 2014, FIFA announced that they had removed the Colombian assistant referee responsible for the incidents, Humberto Clavijo, from further officiating at the tournament.

 Brazil vs Mexico

-Both Brazilian and Mexican fans abused each other with anti-gay chants during the match.
+Both Brazilian and Mexican fans abused each other with homophobic chants during the match.